tj64/picolisp-wiki-mode/README.md

     at the point.
 Finally, `C-M-u` will move up to a lower-level (more inclusive) visible heading.

-FIXME: different header levels are not yet recognized by the outine commands.
+FIXED: different header levels are NOW recognized by the outine commands.

 ## Acknowledgments: ##